HELLO [protover [AUTH username password] [SETNAME clientname]]

 > HELLO 3 1# "server" => "redis" 2# "version" => "6.0.0" 3# "proto" => (integer) 3 4# "id" => (integer) 10 5# "mode" => "standalone" 6# "role" => "master" 7# "modules" => (empty array)

-requirepassmechanism of Redis before version 6.
+requirepassmechanism of Redis prior to version 6.